Just Stop Oil demonstrators in protest at London’s Royal Academy

 Another alleged target has been a JMW Turner painting at Manchester Art Gallery.

-Arrests were also made after two activists allegedly glued themselves onto the frame of John Constable’s the Hay Wain at central London’s National Gallery on Monday and covered it with a reimagined scene of the destruction that climate change could cause to the landscape.
+Arrests were also made after two activists allegedly glued themselves to the frame of John Constable’s The Hay Wain at central London’s National Gallery on Monday and covered it with a reimagined scene of the destruction that climate change could cause to the landscape.

-A Metropolitan Police spokesman said: “At 11.37am on Tuesday July 5, police were called to Burlington House, Piccadilly following reports that protestors had glued themselves to artwork.
+A Metropolitan Police spokesman said: “At 11.37am on Tuesday 5 July, police were called to Burlington House, Piccadilly, following reports that protesters had glued themselves to artwork.

+“Officers attended.
+Three men and two women were arrested on suspicion of criminal damage.
+They remain in custody.”

 Register for free to continue reading